PSFC-HEDP/lettuce/readme.md

 ## Run inputs

-Runs are defined in run_inputs.csv.
+Runs are defined in `run_inputs.csv`.
 Each row contains a unique name for the run followed by all the information needed to run the simulation.
 The columns are as follows:

+- **name**
+  A uniquely identifying string for this simulation.
 - **laser energy**
   The total time-integrated energy incident on the capsule, in kilojoules.
 - **pulse shape**
   The name of the laser pulse shape.
 The 1 ns square pulse is "SG10v001".
 If you're not sure what the name of your pulse shape is, consult the [OMEGA pulse shape library](https://omegaops.lle.rochester.edu/cgi-script/pulseShapes).
 - **beam profile**
   The name of the beam profile.
 For most people it will be "SG5 SSD".
 - **outer diameter**